-Are Registered Reports the future of peer-review?
+Are Registered Reports the future of peer review?

-Academics all know how peer-review works: we complete a piece of research, write it up, and then submit to to an academic journal which then (hopefully) sends it out for consideration and comments by other ‘experts in the field’, the so-called ‘peer reviewers’.
+Academics all know how peer review works: we complete a piece of research, write it up, and then submit to an academic journal which then (hopefully) sends it out for consideration and comments by other ‘experts in the field’, the so-called ‘peer reviewers’.
 So far so good.

 This is the concept that underlies Registered Reports (RRs), an increasingly popular open science article publishing model.
-Once peer-reviewed, RR proposals are then posted online on a journal’s OA site where other colleagues and interested parties also get the chance to comment and critique the work, again often before data has been collected.
+Once peer-reviewed, RR proposals are then posted online on a journal’s open access (OA) site where other colleagues and interested parties also get the chance to comment and critique the work, again often before data has been collected.
 In sum, RRs are empirical journal articles the same as any other, but here methods and proposed analyses are pre-registered and peer-reviewed prior to research being conducted.

-RR authors initially submit a Stage 1 manuscript that includes an Introduction, Methods, and the results of any pilot experiments that motivate the research proposal.
+RR authors initially submit a Stage 1 manuscript that includes an Introduction, Methods and the results of any pilot experiments that motivate the research proposal.
 These are then assessed by editors and reviewers and, at this stage, the manuscript can be offered in-principle acceptance (IPA).
 A journal will guarantee publication if authors conduct their experiments in accordance with the approved protocol.

-Researchers can then proceed to perform their experiments with an IPA in hand and then, following data collection, will resubmit a Stage 2 manuscript that includes the Introduction and Methods from the original submission plus the Results and Discussion.
+Researchers can then proceed to perform their experiments with an IPA in hand and then, following data collection, resubmit a Stage 2 manuscript that includes the Introduction and Methods from the original submission plus the Results and Discussion.
 No changes are allowed to the Introduction or Methods after Stage 1, an innovation that authors actually really approve of: One recent report actually highlighted this as a distinct advantage of RRs.
-A final complete RR article is then published and will look just the same as any other peer-reviewed research article except that readers can be confident that the hypotheses, data collection, and main analyses are problem free.
+A final complete RR article is then published and will look just the same as any other peer-reviewed research article except that readers can be confident that the hypotheses, data collection and main analyses are problem free.

 We are particularly well positioned to help because our expert editing services are agnostic to publishing models.
 Why not get your writing edited and polished by one of our PhD-level specialists working in your research field?

-Our training courses, online materials, and blog articles contain numerous tips and tricks to help you navigate academic writing and maximise your potential as a researcher.
+Our training courses, online materials and blog articles contain numerous tips and tricks to help you navigate academic writing and maximise your potential as a researcher.